Westerface/software-design-vu/docs/assignment2.md

 Retruns a list with ordered snippets by name.

 `public ArrayList<Snippet> getSnippetsFilteredByLanguage(String filterLanguage)`\
-Returns a list containing snippets only from from a certain programming language.
+Returns a list containing snippets only from a certain programming language.

 `public ArrayList<Snippet> getSnippetsFilteredByCategory(ArrayList<String> categories)`\
-Returns a list containing snippets only from from a certain category.
+Returns a list containing snippets only from a certain category.

 `public String toString(Snippet snippet)`\
 Custom to string method, mainly for testing purposes to see if the data is passed correctly.